-Third-party oral verification may be used when requests for written third-party verification forms have not been returned within a reasonable time-e.g., 10 business days.
+Third-party oral verification may be used when requests for written third-party verification forms have not been returned within a reasonable time.

-CCHA s should document in the file the date and time of the telephone call or visit, the name of the person contacted, the telephone number, as well as the information confirmed.
+PHAs should document in the file the date and time of the telephone call or visit, the name of the person contacted, the telephone number, as well as the information confirmed.

-In collecting third-party oral verification, CCHA staff will record in the family's file the name and title of the person contacted, the date and time of the conversation (or attempt), the telephone number used, and the facts provided.
+In collecting third-party oral verification, PHA staff will record in the family's file the name and title of the person contacted, the date and time of the conversation (or attempt), the telephone number used, and the facts provided.

-When any source responds verbally to the initial written request for verification the CCHA will accept the verbal response as oral verification but will also request that the source complete and return any verification forms that were provided.
+When any source responds verbally to the initial written request for verification the PHA will accept the verbal response as oral verification but will also request that the source complete and return any verification forms that were provided.